openebs-archive/openebs-docs/docs/cassandra.md

 ### Testing Cassandra Performance on OpenEBS

-- Login to one of the cassandra pod and run the following sample loadgen command to write and read some entry to and from the database.
+- Login to one of the Cassandra pods and run the following sample login command to write and read some entries to and from the database.
   ```
   $ kubectl exec -it cassandra-openebs-node-0 bash -n cassandra
   ```